ArthurMdrs/riscv-formal/README.md

 You will find the original README after this section.

-To generate the macros and instruction checks for the xpulp extension, run:
+To generate the macros and instruction checks for the xpulp extension, open the terminal in this directory and run:

 ```
 RVFORMAL_ROOT=$(pwd)